 Diabetes Doesn’t Limit You

-New to the Team Novo Nordisk ambassador program for 2022 is three times Stand Up Paddle World Champion Fiona Wylde.
-The 25-year-old American is widely recognized as one of the world’s best “waterwomen” and has won titles in SUP, Windsurf Wave Sailing and is an accomplished Wing Foil competitor.
+Three times Stand Up Paddle World Champion Fiona Wylde joined the Team Novo Nordisk ambassador program in 2022.
+The 26-year-old American is widely recognized as one of the world’s best “waterwomen” and has won titles in SUP, Windsurf Wave Sailing and is an accomplished Wing Foil competitor.

 An only child who grew up in a close family in what she describes as a “unique childhood” divided between two countries due to her parent’s work.
 Spending time in both Hood River, Oregon USA and Los Barriles, Mexico.
 Her parents’ seasonal work in the Marine Canvas industry introduced Wylde to the water and her lifelong love affair began.